Textualize/textual/docs/guide/layout.md

 In Textual, the *layout* defines how widgets will be arranged (or *laid out*) inside a container.
 Textual supports a number of layouts which can be set either via a widgets `styles` object or via CSS.
+Layouts can be used for both high-level positioning of widgets on screen, and for positioning of nested widgets.

 ## Vertical